 b.
 1990, Nuremberg, GE

-Ursula Ellis is a newly LA-based writer, director, and recent Columbia University MFA film grad.
-An Army brat with Appalachian roots, she was born in Germany, raised throughout the South, Midwest, and East Coast, and educated in Chicago and New York.
-While her work traverses genres, she is committed to telling stories that feature bold female characters, often in underrepresented regional settings and subcultures.
+Ursula Ellis is an LA-based writer/director and recent Columbia University MFA film grad.
+An Army brat with Appalachian roots, she was born in Germany & raised all over the US, before living in Chicago & New York.
+She is drawn to character-driven stories that explore gender, class, and agency, set in specific milieus & often with a heightened tone or genre elements.